Accredited · Accounting Firm Philippines · Est. 2006

 Questions about our accounting services

-Notify your outgoing firm in writing and request the handover of your engagement letter, all filed returns with acknowledgment receipts, copies of your BIR-registered books, prior-year audited financial statements, and any open BIR correspondence.
+Notify your outgoing firm in writing and request the handover of your engagement letter, all filed returns with acknowledgment receipts, copies of your registered books, prior-year audited financial statements, and any open regulatory correspondence.
 Our onboarding review, included in the first month, is specifically designed to surface any historical exposures before they become our problem too.
 Most business owners switch because something went wrong.
 Our first job is finding out exactly what.

 For a well-organized business with clean books, AFS preparation typically takes 2–4 weeks from the date year-end records are submitted.
 For businesses with incomplete records or multi-entity structures, 6–8 weeks.
 The SEC deadline for annual AFS submission is 120 days after fiscal year end.
 Businesses that wait until the last 30 days consistently face rushed work and higher error risk.
 Engage your accounting firm in the first month of your new fiscal year.